"ALONE WE CAN DO SO LITTLE, TOGETHER WE CAN DO SO MUCH." hELEN KELLER

 VOLUNTEER COORDINATOR

-Tonya Watson joined our team as JIFF's Volunteer Coordinator with over ten years of experience in Shelby County's Juvenile Court working with opportunity youth.
-Tonya has three kids, and she is passionate about equipping our most marginalized populations with the tools they need to follow a positive path.
+Tonya Watson joined our team as JIFF's Volunteer Coordinator with over ten years of experience in Memphis and Shelby County's Juvenile Court working with opportunity youth.
+She was born and raised in Memphis, TN.
+Tonya earned her Bachelor of Arts in Psychology from the University of Memphis.
+She has spent her career committed to the service of others in her community.
+Tonya has three children, and she is passionate about equipping our most marginalized population with the tools they need to follow a positive path.
+She values quality time with her family and friends, mentoring young people and serving the community.

 DUANE STEWART